Common Causes Of Traction Control Light Coming On

 7. Manual Override

 Various cars have a button for drivers in order to disable the stability control systems, as well as the traction control.
 In sport cars, they are designed with the ability to disable stability control systems and traction, which can provide more control for drivers compared with the handling dynamics of the vehicle.

 if the automobiles are stuck in the mud or deep snow, it is recommended to disable the traction control with the purpose of getting out of there better.
 Sometimes, drivers even need a little wheel slip.
 However, if traction control light wont turn off, there is very likely that the traction control turns itself back on when the car is restarted.

 Last but not least, limp mode is one of the main answers for the question: “Why traction control light staying on?
 In the situation when car owners change their vehicles to limp mode, the dashboard lights up, and one of them is the traction control light.
 This mode also keeps the powertrain safe while the car can be brought to the mechanic store..

 The Bottom Line

-The traction control light will automatically be turned off if this happens due to an external cause like bad weather or adverse road conditions.
+The traction control light keeps coming on issue will automatically be turned off if this happens due to an external cause like bad weather or adverse road conditions.
 Otherwise, you need to take it to a servicing shop to dig up the main problem.
 A problem with the TCS will not affect any other car components or the engine.
 But it is likely to create safety hazards and make it risky when you drive in bad weather or poor road conditions.